phantasm66/mtarep/README.md

 --------
 ![Alt text](screenshots/mtarep-graphs-example.png?raw=true)

-The included graphing will require you to configure a few things outside the scope of mtarep.
+To enable graphing you will need to configure a few things outside the scope of mtarep.

-Sent, bounced, expired and feedback loop count graphs can be easily configured for the domains of your choosing via the 'graph_domains' list array section in the included mtarep-conf.yml configuration file.
+Sent, bounced, expired and feedback loop bar graphs can be configured for the domains of your choosing via the 'graph_domains' YAML array collection in the mtarep-conf.yml configuration file.
 The graphing is provided by the [HighCharts JS API](http://www.highcharts.com/products/highcharts).
-The individual bar graphs can be removed from view to allow more granular detail on the remaining bar graphs.
-This is particularly helpful if your sent total bar graph obfuscates the shit out of the bounce, fbl or expired graphs (deliverability hint: you want this to happen!).
+Individual bar graphs can be removed from view by clicking each type of graph in the graphing legend.
+This allows more granular detail on specific bar graphs, which can be particularly helpful if your sent total bar graph obfuscates the shit out of the bounce, fbl or expired graphs.

-The graph data is calculated from midnight on the current day and continues to be calculated until 11:59pm on that same day.
+Each individual bar graph is calculated from midnight on the current day and continues to be calculated until 11:59pm on that same day.
 The data used to calculate the sent, bounced, fbl and expired bar graphs is not *collected* by mtarep.
 However, bar graphs will be calculated and rendered by mtarep if the appropriate data exists in the same redis db used by mtarep.

-The mtarep graphing web interface will search redis for keys in the format of:
+The mtarep graphing code will search your mtarep redis backend for HINCRBY based keys in the format of:

     20140208:expired
     20140208:fbl